Governance Model Code of Conduct

 Code of Conduct

-- I will support the work of the Anglican Church of Australia in the Diocese of Newcastle and the Parish.
+- I will support the work of the Anglican Church of Australia in the Diocese of Newcastle and its governing bodies.

-- I will act in good faith towards the Diocese and the Parish at all times.
+- I will act in good faith towards the Diocese and the governing body at all times.

-- I accept the responsibility of publicly supporting the work of the Parish Council and its decisions that have been duly and properly made.
+- I accept the responsibility of publicly supporting the work of the governing body and its decisions that have been duly and properly made.

-- I will protect the confidentiality of information received as a member of the Parish Council and not divulge any information except as agreed by the Parish Council both during and after my term of appointment.
+- I will protect the confidentiality of information received as a member of the governing body and not divulge any information except as agreed by the governing body both during and after my term of appointment.

-- I will declare any potential conflict of interest (whether real or perceived) should such arise during the course of the work of the Parish Council.
+- I will declare any potential conflict of interest (whether real or perceived) should such arise during the course of the work for the governing body.

 - I will withdraw from the oversight or management of any professional standards matters (including an allegation relating to abuse of a child or a vulnerable person) in which I have a conflict of interest or in which I may be perceived to have a conflict of interest.